pattonsgirl/CEG3120/Projects/Project3/README.md

 Build and push a container image to a **public** DockerHub repository in your account (don't overwrite your website repository :wink:)

+Create a copy of your Project 3 CloudFormation template (with your modifications per this project's requirements) named `yourlastname-nohands-cf.yml`.
 Modify your CloudFormation template to pull and run your `haproxy` container image - do not install `haproxy` to the instance.

 Add a section to [Part 4](#part-4---README) explaining your additions.